 Anytime you have an opportunity to interact with a crowd bring a fishbowl to collect business cards.
-This could be when you’re attending a trade show, running an event or a daily occurrence for those that have a brick and mortar location.
+This is a great low effort way to collect a list of companies relevant to your business.
+The fishbowl can be when you’re attending a trade show, running an event or a daily occurrence for those that have a brick and mortar location.

 Don’t be afraid to offer a giveaway to encourage people to share their cards.
 But be clear that by giving you their business card, people are signing up for your email list so you don’t get in trouble as a spammer down the road.

 Grow Your Email List in a Dead Zone

 This one takes a bit of creativity but it could reap big rewards.
 Think of places where people are likely to be bored but have their phones with them – waiting rooms, car repairs, heck even bathrooms.
 When people have time on their hands, you have a captive audience and a good opportunity to capture a lead.

 What’s tricky about this one is that it may require partnering with another business if you don’t have any dead zones of your own.
 Partnerships can lead to all kinds of opportunities, so don’t be afraid to explore new paths!

 Combine this idea with #3 and use text signs up for a super simple user experience and you could have a whole new source of traffic coming your way.